Visiting International Research Students (VIRS) are required to pay two separate fees charged by UBC: the VIRS Program Fee and iMED Medical Insurance.

 VIRS Program Fee

 The VIRS Program Fee is $415 for up to one year.
-The fee must be renewed after one year, should the VIRS student wish to extend their research period.
-Please note that your iMED fee is additional and not part of the VIRS program fee.
+The fee must be renewed after one year, if you would like to extend your research period.
+Your iMED fee is additional and not part of the VIRS program fee.